air-yan/air-yan.github.io/_posts/2018-12-17-Intercompany-Transaction.md

 ![Excel Image](/images/Pandas Automation/screenshot_Excel report.png)

-According to the 'Subsidiary' marked red and the 'IC Subsidiary' marked yellow to generate IC transactions.
+In words, generate IC transactions and save them in a csv according to the 'Subsidiary' marked red and the 'IC Subsidiary' marked yellow.

 Click [here](https://github.com/air-yan/air-yan.github.io/blob/master/excels/Report.xlsx) then click 'download' or 'view raw' to find the Excel file. (rest assured that this file does not include any macro)